tacman/msgphp/docs/ddd/factory/object.md

 ### `create(string $class, array $context = []): object`

-Factorizes a new domain object by class name.
+Returns a factorized domain object by class name.
 Optionally a context can be provided for the factory to act upon.

 ## Implementations